{modulation} and the poetry of Jared Carter

 asleep and drifting in these still waters.

-'Les Barricades' is unified above all by its tone, recognizably from one tone-world even in 'Tankroom,' but without a trace of monotony - and by the poem-archetypes which permeate the poem-field.
+'Les Barricades' is unified above all by its tone, recognizably from one tone-world but without a trace of monotony - and by the poem-archetypes which permeate the poem-field.
 I discuss these in the next section.
 Although I give so many quotations from the work, the experience of reading the sequence is needed to appreciate just how intensively and intensely the poem-archetypes pervade the field.

 Poem-archetypes in Jared Carter's 'Les Barricades Mystérieuses'